EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### $k$-Optimize algorithm
-Order attributes in QI and the values in their domains.
+Order attributes in $QI$ and the values in their domains.
 Associate an integer index value with each domain value, following the defined order.

 slide 55/155